strongself/RamblerAppDelegateProxy/README.md

 @end
 ```
-This sub class should be set as a default.
+This subclass should be set as a default.
 ```objc
 [[RamblerAppDelegateProxy injector] setDefaultAppDelegate:[AppDelegate new]];
 ```
 This is necessary for example if you are using Typhoon.
-For injection depending on need to write a definition for RamblerAppDelegateProxy.
+For injection depending in AppDelegates need to write a definition for RamblerAppDelegateProxy.
 ```objc
 @implementation ApplicationAssembly